-Prerequisite: MATH-120 or equivalent (Intermediate Algebra) Advisory: High school science preparation including a course in chemistry with a laboratory (equivalent to CHEM-119).
-The ability to read and write at the ENGL-142B level.
+Prerequisite: CHEM-119 and MATH-120 or equivalent (Intermediate Algebra).
 A diagnostic exam may be given to assist the student in determining whether or not they have adequate preparation for the course.

-This course is the first semester of general college chemistry, equivalent to CHEM 1A at the University of California, Berkeley.
-It covers chemical concepts including elements, atoms, molecules, chemical reactions, chemical calculations, gases and gas laws, thermochemistry, quantum theory, chemical bonding, pure phases and solutions, and an introduction to acids, bases and chemical equilibrium.
+This course is the first semester of general college chemistry.
+It covers chemical concepts including elements, atoms, molecules, chemical reactions, chemical calculations, gases and gas laws, thermochemistry, quantum theory, chemical bonding, pure phases and solutions and an introduction to acids, bases and chemical equilibrium.